NoorCool/nixos-config/README.md

 ## About The Project

-This configuration is focused on having only the essential visual and practical elements.
-It focuses on productivity; Python development, Godot game development, Obsidian for notetaking, Gimp for art, ...
+This configuration is focused on productivity: Python development, Godot game development, Obsidian for notetaking, Gimp for art, ...

 </br>